elasticio/elasticio.github.io/content/_guides/new-mapper.md

 ---
 title: Mapper UI
-description: This document presents data mapping on our Platform and provides a detailed description of the new mapper UI.
+description: This document provides a detailed description of the mapper UI used in the integration flow step configuration.
 layout: article
 section: Data transfer
 category: data-transfer